Framer

 - In your Framer project, click the Settings icon

-- Navigate to General → Custom Code
+- Navigate to Site Settings → Custom Code

 - Add the SPA script to "End of